Are there mosquitoEs in the camp?

 do I need electrical adapters in brazil?

-At camp we use American flat blade plugs and some round pin plugs, 110V and 220V.
+At camp we use American flat blade plugs and some round pin plugs, 110V AC and 220V DC.
 In case this is not the same in your country, we recommend buying a current conversion kit.
 You will need an eastern European type outlet adapter.
 Some appliances also need a transformer and that information is usually provided on the side of the electric appliance.
 If you are unsure about this, please take the appliance to a qualified store in advance.

 what do you mean by exclusive fishing areas?